Foods to Avoid With Arthritis: 11 Worst Foods That Worsen Joint Pain and Inflammation

 Swelling is another common sign especially when your immune system is involved.
 Redness and swelling around the affected joints are the most visible symptoms.
 These areas may also be warm to the touch.

-8 Foods to Avoid with Arthritis
+11 Worst Foods to Avoid With Arthritis

 Many people don’t realize that some foods trigger arthritis.
 Your diet plays a role in how these diseases develop and their potential progression.